Regular procedure

 The National Audit Office reported that it was not in a position to establish if and how many times the relevant Chamber would have met with the appellant for an oral hearing.
 It noted that the current Chair of the IPAT contends that the Board would hold an appeal worthy of a hearing when there was a particular point of law or fact which needed clarification, or where there was a specific request by the appellant for an oral hearing.
 The Audit Office expressed concerns that that “such difference in procedures raises the question as to whether appellants are being given an equal opportunity to present their case”.[52]

-The hearings held by the Tribunal are very informal and mostly unprepared.
-They usually last less than 15 minutes, with a time allocated to the appellant to summarise the case and the relevant arguments, and a time for the IPA’s representative to reply.
-The law provides that the Tribunal should normally hear only new evidence regarding which it is satisfied that such evidence was previously unknown or could not have been produced earlier.[48]
-As such, the Tribunal rarely shows any interest in the case beyond any new evidence or point of law which needs clarification.
+The hearings held by the Tribunal do not follow clear steps or set procedures.
+They rarely last more than 15 minutes, with a time allocated to the appellant to summarise the case and the relevant arguments, and a time for the IPA’s representative to reply.
+Despite requiring a full and ex nunc examination, the law also provides that the Tribunal should normally hear only new evidence regarding which it is satisfied that such evidence was previously unknown or could not have been produced earlier.[53]

 Time limits and decisions